jaredjaimes/startup/notes.md

 // arrow function syntax
 a.sort((v1, v2) => v1 - v2);
 ```
-Besides being compact, the arrow function syntax has some important semantic differences from the standard function syntax.
-This includes restrictions that arrow functions cannot be used for constructors or iterator generators.
+Note: arrow functions cannot be used for constructors or iterator generators.

 Return values
 Arrow functions also have special rules for the return keyword.
 The return keyword is optional if no curly braces are provided for the function and it contains a single expression.
 In that case the result of the expression is automatically returned.
 If curly braces are provided then the arrow function behaves just like a standard function.